sqlxpert/aws-tag-sched-ops/readme.md

   |Operation initiated?|Service|Resource type|Resource ID|Operation|Child type|Child name or ID|Child operation|Message|
   |`0`&nbsp;No <br/>`1`&nbsp;Yes <br/>`9`&nbsp;_Info._|`ec2` <br/>`rds`|`Instance` <br/>`Volume` <br/>`DBInstance`||_See_ [_table_](#enabling-operations)|`Image` <br/>`Snapshot`|_ID, once known_|`tag`||

-* Although the TagSchedOpsAdminister, TagSchedOpsTagPeriodic and TagSchedOpsTagOnce policies authorize read-only access to the logs via the AWS API, and seems to be sufficient for using the links provided above, users who are not AWS administrators may also want [additional privileges for the CloudWatch Console](http://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/iam-identity-based-access-control-cwl.html#console-permissions-cwl).
+* Although the TagSchedOpsAdminister, TagSchedOpsTagPeriodic and TagSchedOpsTagOnce policies authorize read-only access to the logs via the AWS API, and seem to be sufficient for using the links provided above, users who are not AWS administrators may also want [additional privileges for the CloudWatch Console](http://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/iam-identity-based-access-control-cwl.html#console-permissions-cwl).

 ## "Child" Resources